ixion-spacecat/ixions-realm/src/sonic-reimagined.md

 {% gallery "sonic-2-drawings" %}
 {% galleryImage "/img/art-sonic-2-title.jpg", "Sonic the Hedgehog 2 title screen", "The word hedgehog is misspelled." %}
-{% galleryImage "/img/art-sonic-2-emerald-hill-boss.jpg", "Emerald Hill Zone", "Robotnick is driving a drill-car towards Sonic." %}
+{% galleryImage "/img/art-sonic-2-emerald-hill-boss.jpg", "Emerald Hill Zone", "Robotnik is driving a drill-car towards Sonic." %}
 {% galleryImage "/img/art-sonic-2-chemical-plant.jpg", "Chemical Plant Zone", "The words of the title screen didn't quite fit on the page." %}
 {% galleryImage "/img/art-sonic-2-aquatic-ruin.jpg", "Aquatic Ruin Zone", "Sonic is breaking through a pillar." %}
-{% galleryImage "/img/art-sonic-2-casino-night-boss.jpg", "Casino Night Zone", "Sonic and Tails are fighting Robotnick." %}
+{% galleryImage "/img/art-sonic-2-casino-night-boss.jpg", "Casino Night Zone", "Sonic and Tails are fighting Robotnik." %}
 {% galleryImage "/img/art-sonic-2-hill-top.jpg", "Hill Top Zone", "Sonic is launching from a see-saw." %}
 {% galleryImage "/img/art-sonic-2-mystic-cave.jpg", "Mystic Cave Zone", "Sonic is hanging from a vine over a crevasse while Tails waits on the other side." %}
 {% galleryImage "/img/art-sonic-2-oil-ocean.jpg", "Oil Ocean Zone", "Sonic and tails are jumping across a gap." %}